JahidulHasanSuhel/Concepts-of-SOLID/SingleResponsibility.md

     // Getters and setters
 }
 ```
-The `Book` class should only handle the book properties, but, it violates the SRP because it has two responsibilities: managing the book properties and printing the text to the console.
+The `Book` class should only handle the book properties, but, it violates the SRP because it has **two responsibilities: managing the book properties and printing the text to the console**.
 The `printTextToConsole` method should be in a different class, for example, in a `BookPrinter` class:
 ```
 public class BookPrinter {
     /*